sunnyrainS2/Exercise/paper.md

  : attempt to lure users to a web site attempting to install spyware and/or malware onto the victim's computer, and theses web sites usually rely on vulnerabilities in web browsers even when these sites are located in a security zone

 ####4.
 Session Hijacking
+  There is the threat of a user being redirected into a phishing site even if they correctly try to access a legitimate site.
 - **Domain Name Resolving Attacks**
  : add bogus entries to a computer's hosts file, subvert process of mapping domain names to IP addresses to forcefully redirect users to a malicious site
 - **Cross-Site Scripting Attacks**